 Milk handler will notify Federal Order of this action so Federal Order may audit milk handlers’ farm records to ensure equal treatment of farms during their routine audits.

-All milk handlers buying milk will give their supplier a 45 day notice of changes to amount of milk they will accept during a Holiday schedule or a planned plant shut down.
+All milk handlers buying milk from another milk handler will give that milk handler a 45 day notice of changes to the amount of milk they will accept during a Holiday schedule or a planned plant shut down.

 In the event of an emergency plant shut down where milk cannot be processed and must be moved to another plant the Federal Order will oversee the transportation cost and may allow lower prices to be paid on this type distressed milk in the event that milk supply is long and milk is not needed at other plants.